We use cookies on this site to enhance your experience.

 Below is a listing of Fall and Winter courses for the next academic year.
 Course descriptions are available in the Academic Calendar.
 Detailed course outlines are available through MyLS on the BEAWS Programs page.
 All students in Biology, Environmental Science and Water Science and Environmental Health programs should have access to these MyLS resources.
 If you would like to arrange access, please write to bioadvising@wlu.ca with your request.

 Some special topics courses become "regularized" as senior BI or WASC courses and details are provided below.
-When a special topics course is regularized then you cannot hold credit for both the special topic course and the regular course (they are exclusions so you can only get credit for the special topics course or the regular course it became).
+When a special topics course is regularized, students cannot hold credit for both the special topic course and the regular course.
+They are considered exclusions, meaning students can only get credit for the special topics course or the regular course it became.
+If you enrolled in a special topics course that has become regularized, your ability to enrol in its regularized section will be restricted.

 Original Special Topics |